ptrui/performance-tool/README.md

 This tool uses the Google Page Insights API to provide a page level report of production website front-end performance.
 Unlike most tools YUI etc, this tool can accept multiple page arguments.

+## Local Setup

+The tool requires that requests to the Google Page Insights API are made from localhost address so you will need to setup MAMP or similar to run from a local web server.

 # Foundation Compass Template

 The easiest way to get started with Foundation + Compass.